Raffaelbdl/cpp_platformer/README.md

 # C++ Platformer

-This is a learning project where I tried to learn C++ and program a simple game engine in one week.
+This is a learning project where I tried to learn C++ from zero and program a simple game engine in a single week.

 ![Gameplay](./resources/gameplay.gif)